btihen/getdata_project/README.md

   **NOTE:** these files are not indexed -- the order is very important in order to align the subject_id, observed subject activity and associated phone measurements

+**TIDY THE DATA -- the assignment**

+**CHECK THAT ALL DATA IS WITHIN BOUNDS AND VALID**

+I did this manually and found no errors or invalid data, so I didn't include any code to address this.

 **REQUIREMENT 4** -- ensure each variable is labeled in the final summary data frame